SunPowered/resume/resume.md

 	Senior Process Engineer, 2008 - 2011

-    - 	Part of a global team of engineers implementing innovative production and equipment developments to the fast paced solar cell industry
+    - 	Part of a global team of engineers developing and implementing cutting edge solar cell manufacturing processes and equipment developments to the fast paced solar cell industry
-	-   Responsible for the commissioning of front-end solar cell manufacturing equipment world wide
+	-   Responsible for the commissioning of front-end solar cell manufacturing equipment globally
 	-	Optimized customer and in house photovoltaic manufacturing processes, to improve overall through-put, yield, and electrical performance of manufactured cells

 *	**Teaching Assistant** - *Stuttgart Germany*

-	Universitaet Stuttgart Physikalisches Institut, 2006-2007
+	Universität Stuttgart -  Physikalisches Institut, 2006-2007

 	-	Served as an academic teaching assistant in the electronics class for undergraduate physics students